Add a machine¶

 Verify the status of the cluster nodes as described in Connect to a Mirantis Container Cloud cluster.

-A machine with the manager node role is automatically deleted during the cluster deletion.
+A machine with the manager role is automatically deleted during the cluster deletion.
 Manual deletion of manager machines is allowed only for the purpose of node replacement or recovery.

 Support status of manager machine deletion

 Since the Cluster releases 17.0.0, 16.0.0, and 14.1.0, the feature is generally available.

 Before the Cluster releases 16.0.0 and 14.1.0, the feature is available within the Technology Preview features scope for non-MOSK-based clusters.

 Before the Cluster release 17.0.0 the feature is not supported for MOSK.

 Verify that network addresses used on your clusters do not overlap with the following default MKE network addresses for Swarm and MCR:

 10.0.0.0/16is used for Swarm networks.
 IP addresses from this network are virtual.